1. Jainism was founded by__________.

 Explanation: Traditionally, Chandragupta patronized Jain monks and Bhadrabahu.

-42. Chandragupta Maurya, in his later life, became a follower of:
+42. Chandragupta Maurya, in his later life, became a follower of__________.

 A) Ajivikas